 This is the stuff you should have ready before you start...

 Get everything ready.
 Get the iron warmed up.
 Although it may seem like an ironing board may be the best surface to seal the bags, I've found ironing boards a bit too soft, which can cause wrinkles in the bag when you seal it.
-I put a couple layers of paper on the kitchen table or counter top with a few sheets of paper for insulation.
+I prefer to use a kitchen table or counter top with a few sheets of paper for insulation.

 Step 2 (optional)

 Lay the bags flat and partially seal the top.
 Seal from one side toward the center.
 Obviously, leave the opening large enough to fill the bag.
 With my iron on medium heat it takes about 3 seconds to seal the bags.
 This doesn't work well for spaghetti, it's too difficult to get in the bag.